Should I invest my CPF OA?

 For the finance people reading this and thinking that the stock index numbers look low, please note that everything has been converted into SGD, while the industry typically shows these numbers in USD.
 The USD:SGD rate has moved from 1.87 in January 1990 to 1.38 in September 2019, a 36% appreciation over the time period.
 BBGA may also look high: this is because it is SGD-hedged, following institutional best practices when constructing a portfolio for you, a Singapore-based investor.

-What do all these numbers translate to in terms of $$$
+What do all these numbers translate to in growing your savings?

 Let's say you invested $50,000 in the MSCI ACWI.